holoviz/holoviz/doc/installation.rst

 ``index.ipynb`` in ``tutorial/``, which makes it simple to subsequently load each of the others.

-If you don't see the notebook appear (e.g. on some OS X versions), you may need to cut and paste the URL from the console output manually.
+If you don't see the notebook appear, you may need to cut and paste the URL from the console output manually.

 Step 3: Option B: Launch JupyterLab
 -----------------------------------